 As recorded between the year 2016 and 2017, almost 85% of ship collision is credited to negligence, miscommunication and none professionalism.

 In not quite long time ship collision was recorded off Singapore waters, which leads to loss of lives and property.

 On the 7th January 2018, another collision occurred in which about 32 crews got missing, while Cargo of about $60 million was a total loss.
 Not only it was lost but also spill the waters.

-First, let’s understand the most popular or common ways ship collision can occur
+On this article let’s discuss on five important ways to prevent ship collision.
+First’s understand the most popular or common ways ship collision can occur

 Ship collision may occur in these form: